England's seven steps to redemption

 “At the centre of culture is this idea of identity and belief.
 Who are we and what do we believe in?”

-Appearing on the TGG Podcast, Grange said: “Winning is not the same as good culture.
+Appearing on the TGG Podcast in July 2020, Grange explained: “Winning is not the same as good culture.
 The two go hand-in-hand but they’re not necessarily causal – culture doesn’t cause winning.
 But sustained winning is absolutely underpinned by good culture.”

-This included being given ‘legacy numbers’, signifying where they were in the long line of England internationals.
-This number was stitched into the collar of their shirts, with the most recent number being #1262 Sam Johnstone.
+This included the handing out of ‘legacy numbers’, which signified where players were in the long line of England internationals.
+The number was stitched into the collar of a player's shirt, with the most recent being #1262 Sam Johnstone.

-Former players also wrote letters to those who now held their shirt, with, for example, Peter Shilton writing to Jordan Pickford to wish him well for the 2018 World Cup.The players were also shown a video tribute to ex-players and teams before Euro 2020.
+Former players also wrote letters to those who now filled their shirt.
+For example, Peter Shilton wrote to Jordan Pickford to wish him well before the 2018 World Cup.The players were also shown a video tribute from ex-players and England teams ahead of Euro 2020.

 Southgate (who we'll discuss in more detail later on) has been key in making sure that this culture is embedded and that it's relevant to a squad with such diverse backgrounds and experiences.